Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

       * `NODE_JWT_SECRET` = secret used by your Dojo for the initialization of a cryptographic key signing Json Web Tokens.
     These parameters will protect the access to your Dojo.
 Be sure to provide alphanumeric values with enough entropy.

-  * If you want to activate the local block explorer, edit docker-explorer.conf.tpl:
+  * Edit docker-explorer.conf.tpl and provide a new value for the following parameter:
-      * set the value of `EXPLORER_INSTALL` to `on`,
+      * `EXPLORER_KEY` = password that will be required to access the block explorer,
-      * set the value of `EXPLORER_KEY` with a password that will be required to access the block explorer.
+      * If you want to deactivate the block explorer, set the value of `EXPLORER_INSTALL` to `off`.
-    See this [section](#explorer) for more details.
+    See this [section](#explorer) for more details about the block explorer.

 * Dojo provides a few additional settings for advanced setups:
   * static onion address for your full node,